What Is a 20-Year Mortgage?

 This mortgage option is not as popular, but it can save you money

 If you have started shopping for a home, you are likely familiar with 15- and 30-year mortgage options.
-However, there's another choice that you might have yet to consider: the 20-year mortgage.
-This middle-of-the-road option could be the perfect compromise for those wanting to save on interest while keeping monthly payments manageable.
+However, there’s another option you might not have considered yet: the 20-year mortgage.

 A 20-year mortgage, as the name suggests, allows you to pay off your home in 20 years.
 Depending on your lender, this type of mortgage can have more attractive interest rates than a 30-year mortgage, but expect the monthly payments to be higher since you are repaying the loan in a shorter period.